Share Services

 Timeline and Government Charges

 Understand the complete timeline for dematerialisation and get clarity on applicable charges.
-Know how long the process takes, what fees may be charged by your Depository Participant (DP), and how to avoid unnecessary delays in converting your physical shares to Demat
+Know how long the process takes, what fees may be charged by your DP, and how to avoid processing issues.

 Dematerialisation Timeline Illustration